 - Shared posts on Twitter and Facebook give quick and fun tips about how to be an Everyday Hero/ine to grieving children

 - The Stepmom Connection Goes Digital provides a free monthly stepmom gathering for information, conversation and celebration.
 Register today to get the Zoom webinar link for the November 16 event, 11 AM – Noon CST, or access the link at your leisure until December 16, 2019.

 - This free, downloadable grief support book list is only a click away — if link disabled, email Diane.

 Where to Buy Stepparenting the Grieving Child

-Diane’s nonfiction guidebook, Stepparenting the Grieving Child, is devoted to helping women and men become better equipped to step into a family where a parent has died or vanished.
+Diane’s award-winning guidebook, Stepparenting the Grieving Child, is devoted to helping women and men become better equipped to step into a family where a parent has died or vanished.
 Diane actively authored the award-winning Mama J’s Parenting Posts Blog from 2008 – 2014.
 This blog offers a deep library of reflections about parenting and stepparenting.
 Mama J’s was awarded the Remarriage Works Top Ten Remarriage and Stepfamily blog award in 2010.